ssvassiliev/Summer_School_General/_episodes/08-profiling.md

 #### Install GraphViz and Gprof2Dot

-First these two packages need to be  installed using pip.
+First, these two packages need to be  installed using pip.
 Using the `--user` option, will install them into the user's home directory under `~/.local/lib/pythonX.Y/site-packages`.